Experrior/CHMIEL/README.md

 #  CHMIEL

-This is Jira inspired project for managing SCRUM projects.
+This is Jira inspired project for managing Scrum projects.
 It gives you option for splitting work between projects.
 Each project have an owner which can add/remove members.
 Projects have sprints, where each sprint can have multiple tasks.
 Additionally there's a backlog for each project which helps hold issues/tasks not assigned to any sprint yet.